The bylaws of Heinrich-Böll-Stiftung e.V. were adopted by the General Assembly on 28 March 1998 and last amended in December 2021.

 - the Foundation shall offer a range of educational and further training measures that are accessible to the general public that serves to promote the democratic development of an informed opinion and caters to a wide range of forms of education (e.g. meetings, seminars, conferences, publications, studies, lectures, excursions, and digital formats);

-- the Foundation shall promote gifted students, artists and scientists from all fields and of all nationalities exhibiting a suitable character who are committed to the Foundation’s goals, as defined in the bylaws, and are actively involved in sociopolitical issues.
+- the Foundation shall promote gifted students, talented and dedicated young people, artists and scientists from all fields and of all nationalities exhibiting a suitable character who are committed to the Foundation’s goals, as defined in the bylaws, and are actively involved in sociopolitical issues.
 This support may be employed to further both scientific or artistic training, and to fund specific work and other projects which are consistent with the goals of the Foundation;

 - the Foundation shall engage in and promote research in particular by awarding grants and requesting expert opinions as well as by organizing events and issuing publications, for instance on ecology, democratization, international understanding, gender democracy, development cooperation, art and literature, and by making the results available to the general public;